Collaborate with us

 We engage with employers and work in collaboration with Academic Schools to identify, explore and develop other suitable internship and work placement opportunities where possible.

-Several Schools in Trinity have established internship programmes with are run in partnership with employers (click on link for further information):
+Several Schools in Trinity have established internship programmes which are run in partnership with employers (click on link for further information):

 - School of Engineering